Home Remedies To Treat Mouth Ulcers: Here Are Our Top 5 Tips

 Prevention Is the Best Cure

-2. Rinse with salt water: This simple remedy can help to reduce inflammation and pain.
-Just mix 1 teaspoon of salt with 8 ounces of warm water, and rinse your mouth for several minutes.
+2. Rinse with salt water: This simple solution will help to reduce inflammation and pain.
+Mix 1 teaspoon of salt with 8 ounces of warm water and rinse your mouth for several minutes.

-4. Suck on ice chips or popsicles: This can help to numb the pain and temporarily relieve discomfort.
-Just be sure to avoid hard candy, which can irritate an already sensitive area.
+4. Suck on ice chips or popsicles.
+This can numb the pain, but be sure not to munch on hard candy, which can irritate the tender aura.

 Natural Home Remedies for Mouth Ulcers